Victoria Regional Transit System: Routes

-Some routes, such as 15 Esquimalt / UVic and 50 Langford / Downtown meet the requirements of both the Frequent level and the Regional level, but are listed as Regional routes.
+Some routes, such as 15 Esquimalt / UVic meet the requirements of both the Frequent level and the Regional level, but are listed as Regional routes.

 Route frequency in the Victoria Regional Transit System varies greatly, some routes operate on a commuter-focused schedule, such as the 51 UVic / Langford and the 65 Sooke / Downtown via Westhills, with directional departures limited to morning or afternoon times.
-Other local routes, such as the 13 Ten Mile Point, operate infrequently due to low demand.
+Other local routes, such as the 43 Royal Roads via Belmont Park, operate infrequently due to low demand.
 Only one school special operates in the Victoria Regional Transit System, the 17 Cedar Hill, which operates once per direction per weekday.
 Other buses operate variants of their standard routes around the bell schedule of local schools.
-Some routes operate only seasonally, such as the 76 UVic/Swartz Bay.

 Cowichan Valley Regional Transit System

-Victoria is also served by three routes in the Cowichan Valley Regional Transit System.
-While these routes are primarily aimed at commuters, the Saturday 44 bus from Duncan is aimed at those travelling into Victoria for the day.
+Victoria is also served by two routes in the Cowichan Valley Regional Transit System.
+While these routes are primarily aimed at commuters, one weekday midday round trip and three Saturday round trips are provided on the 66 CVX.

 Late Night Service

-On Friday and Saturday evenings, BC Transit extends service on routes 4, 6, 14, 15, 27/28, and 50 until approximately 1:30 or 2AM.
-Late Night Service operates with headways of 30 minutes.
+On Friday and Saturday evenings, BC Transit extends service on routes 4, 6, 14, 15, 26, 27/28, 61, and 95 until approximately 2:30 or 3 am.
+Late Night Service operates with headways of 30 minutes (except routes 26 and 61, which have late night headways of 60 minutes).

 Fares

 Current fares are listed in the table below:

 Children under age five are required to be accompanied by someone age twelve or older.
 Until 1 September 2021, children aged five to twelve were required to pay the youth fare.

 Daypasses (stylized as DayPASS) are only sold on board the bus.
 Since Daypasses can be bought using two tickets, they can effectively be purchased for $4.50 by purchasing a pack of ten tickets, which have a price of $2.25 per ticket.

 Students at the University of Victoria, Royal Roads University, and Camosun College are part of the U-PASS program.
 All students pay for subsidized bus passes as part of their fees ($81.00 for four months).

-Only one fare zone exists for the Victoria network, as in April 2008 the system eliminated the then $3 two zone fare.
+Only one fare zone exists for the Victoria network, as in April 2008 the system eliminated the then $3 two-zone fare.